joao-sd/sada-google-cloud-exam-study-app/README.md

 Generate your questions using GPT4, for better results, using the following prompt:

 ```
-Please create a set of 20 multiple-choice questions focusing on the topic 'Google Cloud CLI for Associate Cloud Engineer.'
-The questions should be similar in style and difficulty to those on the GCP Associate Cloud Engineer exam.
+Please create a set of 20 multiple-choice questions focusing on the topic 'EXAM_TOPIC' The questions should be similar in style and difficulty to those on the EXAM_TYPE exam.
 The choices should be lettered, and please don't provide the answers initially; I'll answer them myself and then ask for an evaluation.
 Choices should be letters, not numbers.
 High probability questions.

 Please convert the following questions to this JSON format: Example { "question": "Which of the following machine types does Google Compute Engine offer?", "choices": { A: "Normal", B: "Limited", C: "Predefined", D: "Custom" }, "topic": "Zones and Regions", "correct": "C", "quick_explanation: "Bla bla bla" }

 ```

+- Ex:
+  - EXAM_TOPIC: `Block and file storage iN GCP`
+  - EXAM_TYPE: `Google Cloud Associate`

 - Then save it on `./src/data/questions-database.json` file.